minprog/programmeren-1/problems/rna/index.md

 Whatever your pseudocode, let's first write only the C code that checks whether the program was run with a single command-line argument before adding additional functionality.

 Specifically, modify `rna.c` in such a way that: if the user provides exactly one command-line argument, it prints `Success`; if the user provides no command-line arguments, or two or more, it prints `Usage: ./rna ATGC`.
 Remember, since this string is coming from the command line at runtime, and not via `get_string`, we don't have an opportunity to re-prompt the user.
-The behavior of the resulting program should be like the below.
+The behavior of the resulting program should be like the examples below.

     $ ./rna ATGC
     Success